Freskoko/CycleTrafficWeather/INF161report.md

 - *Last_Total traffic in retning Danmarksplass*,
 - *Last_Total traffic*,

-<p> This coloumn would be the value for traffic in the previous row.
+<p> This column would be the value for traffic in the previous row.
-The reason adding this coloumn doesnt work is that it is much harder to train the model when you have to train one line at a time, and use the last row's value's as training values.
+The reason adding this column does not work is that it is much harder to train the model when you have to train one line at a time, and use the last row's value's as training values.
 This could also be a big problem because if we guess wrong on the last traffic, that value will be brought with to the next row's guess, and further for ALL the rows, and if that value is wrong, well then ALL the guesses are potentially wrong.
 </p>

 Range: N/A